JoeMelko/joemelko.github.io/posts/TopicReweighting.md

 <p style="text-align:center"><em>Table 2: Downstream performance (centered accuracy) on DCLM-CORE-CLEAN.
 Best results are underlined.</em></p>

-We also evaluate the models on 18 out of 22 tasks in DCLM-CORE, which we call DCLM-CORE-CLEAN.
-We choose to exclude AGI_EVAL_LSAT_AR, Commonsense_QA, BoolQ, and BB-CS-Algorithms due to the results being incoherent across scales.
-Frequently, the 411M models outperform the 1.4B models.

-As shown in Table 2, our method frequently outperforms the baseline mix, both on individual evals and in aggregate.
+As shown in Table 2, our method frequently outperforms DCLM-Baseline, both on individual evals and in aggregate.
 The most significant gains can be found on symbolic problem solving evals which is expected due to the composition of OpenHermes 2.5.

-We use these downstream evaluations, largely, as a secondary performance measurement.
-At the scales we evaluate, performance varies greatly across runs.

-> The weakness of accuracy based evaluation at this scale (and up a few OOMs further actually !!!) is made obvious by results on Fineweb-Edu (Penedo et al., 2024) and RefinedWeb (Li et al., 2024).
-> * @411M, 1x Chinchilla - Fineweb +2.9%
-> * @1.4B, 1x Chinchilla - Fineweb -0.9%
-> * @1.4B, 5x Chinchilla - Fineweb +2.4%
-> * @7B, 1x Chinchilla - Fineweb -1.1%
->
-> ... not ideal
+We also report, in Figure 2, performance compared to other baselines: C4 (Raffel et al., 2019), RefinedWeb (Penedo et al., 2023), and FineWeb‑Edu (Penedo et al., 2024).
+These results exemplify the strength of our starting corpus, making the improvements found by TerRIFIC even more exciting.

 <table style="border-collapse:collapse; width:100%">
   <thead>